Bus Éireann replaces 20% of Expressway fleet in €16m outlay

 In addition to Waterford, the new fleet will be deployed to Cork, Galway, Limerick, Stranorlar and Sligo, connecting communities right along the western seaboard on some of Expressway’s busiest routes.

-Amongst the features customers can look forward to are reclining premium leather seats with adjustable headrests, charging plugs, tray tables and air con at every seat, as well as 4G WiFi.
+Amongst the features on board are reclining premium leather seats with adjustable headrests, charging plugs, tray tables and air con at every seat, as well as 4G WiFi.
 All of the coaches are also wheelchair accessible and have on-board toilets.

 Bus Éireann said the new coaches will support the company’s commitment to reducing emissions, enabling a reduction of at least 70 per cent in hydrocarbon emissions and at least 88 per cent reduction in nitrogen oxide compared to the 30 vehicles they will replace.